TechTusker/Basic-Handwriting-Recognition-/README.md

 This Python project uses TensorFlow and OpenCV to build a deep learning model for handwritten digit classification based on the MNIST dataset.
 Here's a detailed breakdown of the project and its components:

-1. Loading and Preprocessing the Data:
+(I)Loading and Preprocessing the Data:
 The project starts by loading the MNIST dataset, which consists of 70,000 images of handwritten digits (0-9), each 28x28 pixels in size.
 The dataset is split into two parts:

 x_train and y_train: The training data (images and their corresponding labels). x_test and y_test: The testing data (used to evaluate the model's performance).
 Before feeding the data into the model, the images are normalized (scaled between 0 and 1) using TensorFlow's normalize() function to ensure consistent input for training, improving model performance.

-2. Building the Neural Network Model:
+(II)Building the Neural Network Model:
 The project builds a Sequential model in TensorFlow using the tf.keras.models.Sequential() API.
 This model is a basic feedforward neural network with three layers:

 Input layer: The Flatten() layer flattens the 28x28 input image into a 1D array of 784 pixels to serve as the input for the next layer.